ActianCorp/zeenea-platform-docs/docs/zeenea-roadmap.md

 ---
-title: Roadmap and Feedback
+title: Product Roadmap and Feedback
 ---

-# Follow our roadmap and propose your ideas
+# Follow our Roadmap and Propose Your Ideas

 ## Product Portal